Welcome to the College of Education!

-In order to achieve high standards of excellence members of the Education Unit encourage the development of teachers who are knowledgeable, skillful, caring, inclusive, ethical and professional.
-The philosophy, goals and purposes of the Education Unit are consonant with professional standards established by the Commonwealth of Massachusetts as requisite for approval of programs to prepare candidates for teacher licensure and for reciprocal licensure through the Interstate Certification Compact.
+In order to achieve high standards of excellence members of the College of Education encourage the development of teachers who are knowledgeable, skillful, caring, inclusive, ethical and professional.
+The philosophy, goals and purposes of the College of Education are consonant with professional standards established by the Commonwealth of Massachusetts as required for approval of programs to prepare candidates for teacher licensure and for reciprocal licensure through the Interstate Certification Compact.
 They are designed to meet or align to national standards, including the standards of the Council for the Accreditation of Educator Preparation (now known as CAEP), standards of specialized professional associations, the Five Core Propositions of the National Board for Professional Teaching Standards (NBPTS), and the National Education Association (NEA) Code of Ethics.

 Welcome to the College of Education at Framingham State University!
 We take great pride in our history as the first public institution in the United States to prepare school educators and the excellent reputation our educator preparation programs have today.
 Our highly regarded and diverse faculty are exemplary educators, caring practitioners, and dedicated scholars and researchers.
 They will prepare and inspire you for this remarkable and rewarding profession that you have chosen.

 We offer undergraduate, post-baccalaureate and graduate education programs leading to Initial and Professional educator licensure in Massachusetts.
 Accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved for licensure by the Commonwealth of Massachusetts Department of Elementary and Secondary Education (DESE), our education program is ranked at the highest national level by the U.S. Department of Education (Title II first quartile).